By James McGrath

 Especially if the common charges seem unrealistically low, you’ll want to have your attorney take a closer look at this section.
 You don’t want to fast forward a couple years and realize the budget was optimistic, sticking you with higher than expected common charges.

 Property Taxes - There isn't a headline section for this but it's one of the most important disclosures.
-In the Schedule A, every unit will have its property taxes listed down to the penny based on a calculated amount for the building's first year fiscal year but just like square footage, you need to look at how it is calculated.
-If the building is assessed as a partially completed building for part of that fiscal year, the blended taxes will be artificially low.
-In that case, taxes for the second year must also be provided and they will likely be significantly higher.
-This is tricky but important so make sure to have your attorney investigate.
-We're also happy to look into a building you're considering and can be reached at email@example.com.
+In the Schedule A, every unit will have its property taxes listed down to the penny based on a calculated amount for the building's first fiscal year but just like square footage, you need to look at how it is calculated.
+If the building is under construction for part of that first fiscal year, the blended taxes will be artificially low.
+They'll be advertising property taxes you'll never pay.
+In that case, taxes for the second year must also be provided and they will be significantly higher.
+This is very tricky (we're actually shocked it's allowed) so make sure to have your attorney investigate.
+We're also happy to look into a building you're considering and can be reached at firstname.lastname@example.org.

 Closing costs - There probably won’t be anything unusual here, at least by new development standards, but the offering plan will list the closing costs buyers are expected to pay.
 Incremental to the regular resale buyer closing costs, new developments usually ask buyers to pay for the transfer taxes, the sponsor’s attorney, working capital contribution and, if applicable, a portion of the super’s apartment.